JeffHing/extend-this/README.md

 ExtendThis is an extensible framework for defining "recipes" for extending an object using properties from other objects.
 It evolved from the need to selectively compose an object's API using composition (rather than inheritance).
-Out-of-the-box, it supports extending objects through delegation and mixins.
-However, its API has been generalized to allow it to support arbitrary "recipes" for extending objects.
+Out-of-the-box, it supports extending objects using delegation and mixins.
+However, its API has been generalized to allow it to support arbitrary recipes for extending objects.

 ## Table of Contents